Grow with the Flow: 4D Reconstruction of Growing Plants with Gaussian Flow Fields: Method

 \subsection{Training Dynamics}

-\paragraph{Static reconstruction} We first optimize a static 3DGS model on the fully-grown plant at timestep $\lastime$, following standard procedure as in~\cite{kerbl20233d}, optimizing a mixture of L1 and SSIM losses.
+\paragraph{Static reconstruction.} We first optimize a static 3DGS model on the fully-grown plant at timestep $\lastime$, following standard procedure as in~\cite{kerbl20233d}, optimizing a mixture of L1 and SSIM losses.
 After optimization, we obtain a set of Gaussians $\Gaussian^{t_0} = \{\centr^{t_0}, \quat^{t_0}, \scale^{t_0}, \colour, \opacity\}$.

 \paragraph{Boundary reconstruction.} In principle, integrating from $t_0 = \lastime$ backward to all timesteps could produce the entire trajectory.
 However, directly optimizing such long-range ODE integration leads to unstable training, with vanishing gradients and accumulated numerical error.
 To address this, we adopt a piecewise integration strategy: instead of integrating across the full sequence, we train progressively from $\lastime$ to earlier steps $t_1, t_2, \dots$, caching intermediate states as boundary conditions.
-At each stage, the Gaussian state from the previous boundary condition $G^{t_k}$ serves as the initial condition, and we integrate the velocity field through a single timestep to obtain $G^{t_{k+1}}$: This reduces the depth of recursive integration, stabilizes optimization, and ensures that each segment remains well-conditioned.
+At each stage, the Gaussian state from the previous boundary condition $\Gaussian^{t_k}$ serves as the initial condition, and we integrate the velocity field through a single timestep to obtain $\Gaussian^{t_{k+1}}$: This reduces the depth of recursive integration, stabilizes optimization, and ensures that each segment remains well-conditioned.
 Importantly, although integration is performed in a piecewise manner, the velocity field $F_\theta$ is shared across all segments, which guarantees continuity of the underlying dynamics.
-At each timestep, we supervise the predicted boundary state with an L1 loss against the ground-truth images of that timestep, and progressively expand the cache of boundary states as training proceeds. \paragraph{Global optimization.} After recovering and storing all boundary states in the cache, we perform a global optimization of the trajectory.
+At each timestep, we supervise the predicted boundary state with an L1 loss against the ground-truth images of that timestep, and progressively expand the cache of boundary states as training proceeds.

+\paragraph{Global optimization.} After recovering and storing all boundary states in the cache, we perform a global optimization of the trajectory.
 At each iteration, we randomly sample a timestep $t_k$ and integrate the velocity field between $t_k$ and $t_{k+1}$ using the cached boundary $\Gaussian^{t_k}$ as the initial condition: The predicted Gaussians $\tilde{\Gaussian}^{t_{k+1}}$ are then rasterized and supervised against the ground truth images at timestep $t_{k+1}$ using an L1 penalty between the rendered and ground-truth pixel values.